 The best time to visit Manu

-Normally, the Manu National Park can be visited throughout the year.
-But it is recommended to visit most of the attractions in the dry season (May to September) Although inside the Amazon it is not usually completely dry because occasional rains occur, keep in mind that, in the Amazon, it usually rains throughout the entire year, even in the dry season.
-Inside the jungle, it is frequently very humid, and the heat can be unbearable.
-Even mosquitoes and other insects can be very annoying in the rainy season.
+Normally, the National Park can be visited throughout the year.
+But it is recommended to visit most of the attractions in the dry season (May to September) Although inside the Amazon it is not usually completely dry because occasional rains occur throughout the entire year, and it is frequently very humid, and the heat can be unbearable, it is better to visit it in this season than the rainy one.
+The Rainy Season goes from October to April (Hard rains with electric storms can cause muddy paths and overflow of rivers and lagoons, making impossible the visit to the Peruvian Amazon) Even mosquitoes and other insects can be very annoying in the rainy season.

 Enjoy the Manu surroundings

-Get a lodging in the middle of nature
+Get lodging in the middle of nature

 “MY FAVORITE THING TO DO IS GO WHERE I’VE NEVER BEEN”